aws-observability/aws-o11y-recipes/docs/recipes/fargate-eks-metrics-go-adot-ampamg.md

     --region eu-west-1
 ```

-### Setup AMP
+### Set up AMP

-create a workspace using the AWS CLI
+First, create an AMP workspace using the AWS CLI with:

 ```
 aws amp create-workspace --alias prometheus-sample-app
 ```

 Verify the workspace is created using:

 ```
 aws amp list-workspaces
 ```